GabrielaTuma/UFOs/README.md

 ## Summary

-Results: Describe to Dana how someone might use the new webpage by walking her through the process of using the search criteria.
-Use images of your webpage during the filtering process to support your explanation.
+Even though the website was a great way to explore UFO sightings data and learn more about JavaScript and HTML, the tool has its drawbacks.
+The main problem is the limited dataset that contains only data from 2010
-Summary: In a summary statement, describe one drawback of this new design and two recommendations for further development.
+In a summary statement, describe one drawback of this new design and two recommendations for further development.

-The filters will refresh the table as soon as the user fills one or multiple filter fields and clicks anywhere on the screen.

-The webpage serves as a UFO sightings data exploration tool that is simple and easy to use.
-A drawback of the suggested design is that no data aggregation is available and it is difficult to easily understand for example which US city/state has accumulated the most UFO sightings.
+simple and easy to use.

 Main drawback The data available in the website is quite putdated